 St Sidwell’s is a Voluntary Aided Church of England Primary school located in the Diocese of Exeter.
 It is a thriving, multicultural school and welcomes children from all faiths and ethnic backgrounds.
-Typically up to a third of our children have English as an additional language and this diversity gives a rich learning experience for all children.
+Up to half of our children have English as an additional language and this diversity gives a rich learning experience for all children.

 We ask all parents applying for a place here to respect our Christian ethos and its importance to the school community.
 This does not affect the right of parents who are not of the Christian faith to apply for and be considered for a place at our school.